immunefi-team/Bounty_Boosts/ZeroLend/28875 - [SC - Medium] Unauthorized minting of vested NFTs.md

 # Unauthorized minting of vested NFTs

-Submitted on Thu Feb 29 2024 10:43:28 GMT-0400 (Atlantic Standard Time) by @riptide for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Feb 29th 2024 at 16:43:28 UTC by @riptide for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28875